raul23/pyebooktools/README.rst

    9783319667751
    1000100111

-The first 2 ISBNs are the correct ones (hardcover and ebook versions).
+The first 2 extracted ISBNs are the correct ones (hardcover and ebook versions, respectively).
 The last sequence ``1000100111`` is not an ISBN even though it is a valid ISBN; it is a binary number that is included in a question about binary-to-hexadecimal conversion.

 Example 7: split a folder
 -------------------------